tehzhed/swift-evolution/proposals/0xxx-drop-parentheses-for-initialization-from-tuple.md

 ```swift
 let (name, surname) = ("John", "Doe")
 ```
-would be updated to this:
+would have to be replaced with this:
 ```swift
 let name, surname = ("John", "Doe")
 ```